xpack-dev-tools/wine-xpack/README-DEVELOP.md

 make: *** [Makefile:195227: dlls/winmm/libwinmm.delay.a] Error 1
 ```

+The workaround is to disable the parallel build.

-The soution is to upgrade to binutils 2.39.
+The solution is to upgrade to binutils 2.39.

 ## 32-bit wine